 What are CE, FCC and ISED markings?

 CE marking is required for many manufactured products before they can be sold in the European Economic Area.
-With CE marking manufacturer can indicate that the product meets the necessary safety, health, and environmental protection requirements and can be sold within the European Economic Area.
+With CE marking a manufacturer can indicate that the product meets the necessary safety, health, and environmental protection requirements and can be sold within the European Economic Area.
 More about CE marking.

 Can I get pre-compliance SAR testing already during product development?

 Yes!
 We recommend conducting SAR testing in an early phase.
 SAR testing can be done in all stages during the product development cycle.

 When SAR testing is performed in early stage, the product design can be developed towards the right direction right from the beginning.
 It can save some serious costs from the future.
 Even though the testing creates some costs during the product development phase, resolving the observed SAR issues in an early phase ensures more predictable certification costs and early access to the market.

 What is Specific Absorption Rate SAR/RF exposure testing?

 Specific Absorption Rate (SAR) testing is one way to measure the RF exposure of a device.
 SAR testing measures the amount of radio frequency (RF) energy absorbed by a human or animal body.
 SAR testing is done to make sure that radio products are safe to use.